-Interprofessional Leadership Course (Year 1)
+Interprofessional Learning Course & Service Learning Project (Year 1)

-Students at the Virginia Tech Carilion School of Medicine will study interprofessionalism throughout their four years.
+Students at the Virginia Tech Carilion School of Medicine study interprofessionalism throughout their four years.
 In fact, the Virginia Tech Carilion School of Medicine is the first medical school in the country to integrate interprofessionalism across the entire curriculum.

 Years 2, 3, and 4